What are the required computer specifications?

 Yes, the designs are manufacturable.
 Manufacturing constraints can be included in the case setup.
 The software supports various manufacturing techniques, and constraints depend on the technique.
 It is important to note that the manufacturing constraints are defined mathematically in our software, and as engineers we recommend to critically appraise the resulting design, since minor errors may occur.
 You can set constraints for various manufacturing techniques like CNC milling, sheet metal forming, 3D printing, die casting, stamping, injection molding and much more.

 Can the software only be used for electronic cooling systems?

 No, the software is not restricted to just electronics or even thermal problems.
 It can design components for any application that requires thermal management or flow distribution.
 Anything that produces heat or that involves flow is within the software’s scope.
 In summary, all thermal and flow problems can be solved.
-Industries that are using our software include and are not limited to automotive, laser technology, aerospace, home appliances, medical imaging, etc.
+Industries that are using our software include but are not limited to automotive, laser technology, aerospace, home appliances, medical imaging, etc.

 How are the designs created on Diabatix Coldstream?

 The designs are created using a topology optimization approach.
 In topology optimization, contrary to shape optimization, there is no need for an initial design input.
 This allows for a wider search on the design space, thus increasing the probability of finding better performing and more innovative designs.

 How can the resolution of the mesh affect the quality of the simulation results?